Permit Services

 • For all capital project hauls that meet the above criteria

-Truck Route and Driver information:
+Truck Route and Driver information

 1. Truck route details.
 See City Code Sec.
-17-60 - Truck routes links to external site .
+17-60 - Truck routes .

 3. A haul driver must have the approved route map in possession.
 Any deviation from the approved route is subject to approval.
 Failing to follow the approved route is subject to enforcement action.
-If your haul is only crossing through Scottsdale right of way, an approved route map is required.
+If your haul is only crossing through a Scottsdale right of way, an approved route map is required.
 This can be attained by contacting Field Engineering.

 Staff Contact: